 To determine whether to use arbitration or mediation, it’s important to take into account the nature of each process.

 When to Use Arbitration

-Arbitration is best used when you need a third party to judge between your position and that of the other party.
+Arbitration is best used when you need a third party to judge your position and that of the other party.
 This may be the case when you have attempted negotiation but have found that reasoned discussion on the issue is virtually impossible.

-While it does cost less than litigation, arbitration will often function more or less the same way—you may have a long discovery process, you’ll probably have a win-lose scenario rather than a compromise, and the end result will be determined by a third party based on facts, evidence, and the law.
+While it does cost less than litigation, the arbitration will often function more or less the same way—you may have a long discovery process, you’ll probably have a win-lose scenario rather than a compromise, and the end result will be determined by a third party based on facts, evidence, and the law.
 However, the process is kept private, and it is still far less taxing than taking a dispute to court.